globalw/ragflow/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 title: '[Feature Request]: '
-about: Suggest an idea for RAGFlow
+about: Suggest an idea for Tessi ai.
 labels: ''
 ---